jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

    "foo.docx" with the default file name extension added by Word.
    Click Save button to save.
 5. Left the Word document open.
+6. Examine the search results for the search term, either via `mdfind` command in Terminal, via the Finder window created in step 0, or both.

 From this point, I saw three different variations for what happened next.

-6a.
-Soon after saving the document, foo.docx was found by a Spotlight
-    search, both in the Finder window kept open for that purpose, and via the `mdfind` command in Terminal.
-Continue with step 7a below.
++ "good results" - Soon after saving the document, foo.docx was found by a Spotlight search, both in the Finder window kept open for that purpose, and via the `mdfind` command in Terminal.
+Continue with step 7 below.

-6b.
-Within 60 seconds after saving the document, foo.docx was never
-    found by a Spotlight search, neither in a Finder window, nor via `mdfind` command in Terminal.
-Continue with step 7b below.
++ "bad results" - Within 60 seconds after saving the document, foo.docx was never found by a Spotlight search, neither in a Finder window, nor via `mdfind` command in Terminal.
+Continue with step 11 below.

-6c. foo.docx was displayed as a matching result in a Finder window,
-    but only for a few seconds, then it disappeared, and it did not return within 60 seconds after saving the document.
++ "bad results, with brief but temporary good results" - foo.docx was displayed as a matching result in a Finder window, but only for a few seconds, then it disappeared, and it did not return within 60 seconds after saving the document.
 It did not show up at that time via `mdfind` command, either.
-Continue with step 7b below.
+Continue with step 11 below.

 Continuing from step 6a above:

-7a.
-In Terminal ran `mdimport -d1 foo.docx`.
+7. In Terminal ran `mdimport -d1 foo.docx`.
 The mdimporter reported
    was: `/System/Library/Spotlight/RichText.mdimporter`.  foo.docx
    still showed up in Spotlight results.
-8a.
-Closed Word document.
+8. Closed Word document.
 Still in search results.
-9a.
-Opened Word document.
+9. Opened Word document.
 Still in search results.
-10a.
-Quit Word.
+10. Quit Word.
 Deleted file.

 Continuing from step 6b or 6c above:

-7b.
-In Terminal ran `mdimport -d1 foo.docx`.
+11. In Terminal ran `mdimport -d1 foo.docx`.
 The mdimporter reported
     was: `/System/Library/Spotlight/RichText.mdimporter`.  foo.docx
     showed up in Spotlight results within seconds.
-8b.
-Closed document window in Word.
+12. Closed document window in Word.
 Still in search results.
-9b.
-Opened foo.docx again in Word.
-I merely opened the document so
-    the window containing its text appeared.
+13. Opened foo.docx again in Word.
+I merely opened the document so the window containing its text appeared.
 I did not modify the content, save it, or anything other than open the document. foo.docx disappeared from search results within a couple of seconds.
-10b.
-Quit Word.
+14. Quit Word.
 Deleted file.

-Try  1: Sequence #4 took path b.
++ Try  1: bad results
-Try  2: Sequence #4 took path a.
++ Try  2: good results
-Try  3: Sequence #4 took path b.
++ Try  3: bad results
-Try  4: Sequence #4 took path b.
++ Try  4: bad results
-Try  5: Sequence #4 took path b.
++ Try  5: bad results
-Try  6: Sequence #4 took path a.
++ Try  6: good results
-Try  7: Sequence #4 took path a.
++ Try  7: good results
-Try  8: Sequence #4 took path a.
++ Try  8: good results
-Try  9: Sequence #4 took path a.
++ Try  9: good results
-Try 10: Sequence #4 took path a.
++ Try 10: good results

-Try 11: Sequence #4 took path a (shortened version where I stopped at step 6a after foo.docx showed up in search results, then jumped to 10a.)
++ Try 11: good results (shortened version where I stopped at step 6a after foo.docx showed up in search results, then jumped to 10a.)
-Try 12: Sequence #4 took path a (same as try 11)
++ Try 12: good results (same as try 11)
-Try 13: Sequence #4 took path a (same as try 11)
++ Try 13: good results (same as try 11)
-Try 14: Sequence #4 took path a (same as try 11)
++ Try 14: good results (same as try 11)
-Try 15: Sequence #4 took path a (same as try 11)
++ Try 15: good results (same as try 11)
-Try 16: Sequence #4 took path a (same as try 11)
++ Try 16: good results (same as try 11)
-Try 17: Sequence #4 took path b (file name was fo.docx by accident this time) Try 18: Sequence #4 took path a (same as try 11)
++ Try 17: bad results (file name was fo.docx by accident this time)
++ Try 18: good results (same as try 11)
-Try 19: Sequence #4 took path b
++ Try 19: bad results
-Try 20: Sequence #4 took path b, except foo.docx showed up in search results for a few seconds after saving the document, before it disappeared and stayed that way for 60 seconds after saving.
++ Try 20: bad results, with brief but temporary good results

 # Test results group 2